sxy-sun/sxy-sun.github.io/_posts/2025-02-02-read-personal-finance-101.md

 title: Read "Personal Finance 101" by Alfred Mill
 date: 2025-02-02 11:21:00 -0400
 categories: [Life]
 math: true
 ---

 I recently read Personal Finance 101 by Alfred Mill.
-If you’ve been exploring finance or investing for a while, you might already know about 70% of what it covers—this book is really aimed at beginners.
+If you’ve been exploring finance or investing for a while, you might already know about 70% of what it covers.
 That said, it provides a solid roadmap for learning personal finance.
 Using its key topics as a guide, here, I'll share all my notes on what was useful to me as a 26-year-old W2 worker with no savings.

 ## Basic Concepts
 You borrow an amount of money, called the **principal**, for a set amount of time, called the **term**, at a fixed or variable **interest rate**.
 Most loans are **installment loans**, which require regular payments, usually every month.

 ### Interest Rate
 **Interest Rate**(利率): The interest rate is the percentage charged on a loan or earned on an investment over a specific period of time (usually annually).
-- Example: You borrow \$1,000 at 5% annual interest → You’d pay $50 in interest in one year (ignoring compounding).
+- Example: You borrow `$1,000` at 5% annual interest → You’d pay `$50` in interest in one year (ignoring compounding).

 **Simple Interest (简单利息)**